factorim/make-env-file/README.md

 Make Env File is a tool to generate an environment file (ex: .env) from another environment file (ie: .env.example).

 Sometime applications have a default environment file that must be copied to launch them.
-It can be useful to have a dedicated tool to do that instead of creating a quick script every time it is required.
+It can be useful to have a dedicated tested tool to do that instead of creating a quick script every time it is required.

 ## Features